suenot/http-latency-benchmark-js/readme.md

 - Customizable number of request repetitions.
 - Automatic calculation of minimum, maximum, median, and mean response times.
+- Warm-up request is performed before the actual test starts, but its time is not included in the results.
 - Optional feature to send the results to a specified server endpoint for analysis.